localstack/docs/content/en/user-guide/aws/ecs/index.md

 This guide is designed for users new to ECS and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.

 Start your LocalStack container using your preferred method.
-We will demonstrate how to create an ECS serivce using the AWS CLI
+We will demonstrate how to create an ECS service using the AWS CLI

 ### Create a cluster